shugi914/Umberlla/README.md

 **This project was made by:**

-LIOR MATANA and .
+LIOR MATANA and SHAI LEVI

-.

-.

-.

-.

-.

-.

-.

-.

-(shai levi-didnt really do something, just watched as a guest from the sofa)

 This project is a small DevOps practice project that combines various tools and technologies to set up a complete CI/CD pipeline.
 It utilizes Terraform, Packer, Git, Ansible, and Jenkins to automate infrastructure provisioning, application deployment, and continuous integration.